itdxer/neupy/site/2015/09/07/password_recovery.rst

         return leading_zeros + bin_vector

+Function above takes 3 parameters.
+First one is a string which we want to encode.
+The second variable control of the same value for all rows.
+Function adds spaces to the beginning of the line if the string length is less than the specified value in ``max_length``.
+The third one control string encoding, but we will use only default ASCII encoding.

 Let's test it with a word ``test``.

 .. code-block:: python

     >>> str2bin("test", max_length=5)
-    [0, 0, 1, 0, 0, 0, 0, 0, 0 ...
+    [0, 0, 1, 0, 0, 0, 0, 0, 0, ... ]
     >>> len(str2bin("test", max_length=5))
     40

-Ascii use 8 bit per symbol and we set up 5 symbols per word, so our vector length must always equal be to 40.
+ASCII use 8 bits per symbol and we set up 5 symbols per string, so our vector length always equal to 40.
-If word contains less symbols than you set up in ``max_length`` parameter, function will fill spaces at the beggining of the word.
-As you can see first 8 symbols from output have form ``00100000`` which is space value from the ascii table.
+As you can see first 8 symbols from output have form ``00100000`` which is space value from the ASCII table.

-Now we must add another function that transform binary vector into string.
+Now we must add another function that transform binary vector into the string.

 .. code-block:: python